Login

 1. What is a lifespan table?

-There are 20-year-old dishwashers that still work perfectly, while others give up the ghost before they’re 10.
-Lifespan tables show how long permanently installed home furnishings last on average.
-The guideline values are based on normal use.
+Paritary lifespan tables show how long permanently installed home fixtures last on average.
+The guideline values are based on normal use and wear and tear.

-Lifespan tables also provide a basis for calculating tenant damage due to excessive wear and tear.
-In Switzerland, the lifespan tables issued by the Mieterinnen- und Mieterverband tenants’ association (MV) and the Hauseigentümerverband homeowners’ association (HEV).
+Lifespan tables also provide a basis for the calculation of tenant damage due to excessive wear and tear.
+In Switzerland, the lifespan table jointly developed by the Mieterinnen- und Mieterverbands (tenants’ association, MV) and the Hauseigentümerverbands (homeowners’ association, HEV) usually serves as a reference.

-The table below is an extract from the lifespan table of the tenants’ association and the homeowners’ association.
+The following lifespan table is a Excerpt from the service life table for items compiled by the tenants’ association and the homeowners’ association.

 Dishwasher 15